Nobelium: Discovery

 The discovery of element 102 was a complicated process and was claimed by groups from Sweden, the United States, and the Soviet Union.
 The first complete and incontrovertible report of its detection only came in 1966 from the Joint Institute of Nuclear Research at Dubna (then in the Soviet Union).

-The first announcement of the discovery of element 102 was announced by physicists at the Nobel Institute in Sweden in 1957.
+The first announcement of the discovery of element 102 was announced by physicists at the Nobel Institute for Physics in Sweden in 1957.
 The team reported that they had bombarded a curium target with carbon-13 ions for twenty-five hours in half-hour intervals.
 Between bombardments, ion-exchange chemistry was performed on the target.
 Twelve out of the fifty bombardments contained samples emitting (8.5 ± 0.1) MeV alpha particles, which were in drops which eluted earlier than fermium (atomic number Z = 100) and californium (Z = 98).
 The half-life reported was 10 minutes and was assigned to either 251102 or 253102, although the possibility that the alpha particles observed were from a presumably short-lived mendelevium (Z = 101) isotope created from the electron capture of element 102 was not excluded.
 The team proposed the name nobelium (No) for the new element, which was immediately approved by IUPAC, a decision which the Dubna group characterized in 1968 as being hasty.